The source files can be downloaded from https://www.hepforge.org/downloads/lhapdf

 On systems where you want to use non-system compilers and libraries, the configure command will need to be a bit more complicated: see the following for more information.

-LHAPDF6 just needs your system to have a copy of Make and a C++ compiler: there is no Fortran code and hence no need for gfortran.
-We have tested with both the g++ and clang++ compilers and LHAPDF6 compiles with all known versions.
+LHAPDF6 just needs your system to have a copy of Make and a C++11 compiler: there is no Fortran code and hence no need for gfortran.
+We have tested with both the g++ and clang++ compilers.

 If you want to build the Python interface to LHAPDF (which is very nice!), you will need the Python development headers to be installed (e.g. via the